 - Klara von Neumann—coded the first simulation program, codenamed Monte Carlo.
 It was the second major project to run on the first programmable computer ENIAC.
-It was the first program to: (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
-She had a famous husband, also working on the same project, but if it was a modern science project, she’d probably be the first author of a paper.
+It was the first program to (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
+She had a famous husband, also working on the same project, but if it was a current science project, she’d probably be the first author of a paper.
 Read more here.
 I guess programming ENIAC wasn’t like “import numpy as np” either.

 - Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
 According to this paper, she deserved much more than being mentioned in the acknowledgment.

 These four had their career peaks well before I was born.
-There are of course more women the closer to now we get.
-Just to mention two still active that I think deserve more attention:
+There are, of course, more women the closer to now we get.
+Just to mention two still active that I believe deserve more attention:

 - Miriam Kretzschmar—who, as far as I know, made the first computational network theory paper.
-In the sense that you study how a dynamic system depend on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
+In the sense that you study how a dynamic system depends on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
 This is one of the most common methods of mine (and many other network theorists).
-Once again a little disclaimer about that paper being the first (please tell me if I’m wrong).
+Once again, a little disclaimer about that paper being the first (please tell me if I’m wrong).

-- Fan Chung Graham—essentially the little I know of extremal and random graph theory, I learned from her papers.
-With all due respect to the other luminaries and disciples of Erdős, it is easier to start with a FCG paper than a textbook in that field.
+- Fan Chung Graham—essentially, the little I know of extremal and random graph theory, I learned from her papers.
+With all due respect to the other luminaries and disciples of Erdős, it is easier to start with an FCG paper than a textbook in that field.

 Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my research focus).